-- Most of the reported MCAD patients are of northwestern European origin, and 90% of their alleles have an A-to-G missense mutation that results in the substitution of glutamate for lysine. - Additional substitution, insertion, and deletion mutations have been identified but are much less common.
+- Most of the reported MCAD patients are of northwestern European origin, and 90% of their alleles have an A-to-G missense mutation (One distance mutation) that results in the substitution of glutamate for lysine.
+(Since this mutation causes 90% of cases, screening is available and definite) - Additional substitution, insertion, and deletion mutations have been identified but are much less common.